 Decolonising Victorian Art and Design through Museum Collections and Practice

-This research group will bring together museums holding Pre-Raphaelite and Arts & Crafts collections with academics working in related fields to consider these objects’ global contexts, particularly in relation to ideologies of Orientalism and Empire.
+This research group brings together museums holding Pre-Raphaelite and Arts & Crafts collections with academics and artists to consider these objects’ global contexts, particularly in relation to ideologies of Orientalism and Empire.

-By using Birmingham’s rich collections as a starting point, we aim to facilitate wider conversations about how Pre-Raphaelite and Arts & Crafts material might be displayed and interpreted for the 21st-century museum and its diverse audiences.
+By using Birmingham’s rich collections as a starting point, we aim to facilitate wider conversations about how Pre-Raphaelite and Arts & Crafts material, and collections of Victorian art and design more generally, might be displayed and interpreted for the 21st-century museum and its diverse audiences.
 We propose to create a set of resources for museum and higher education practitioners wishing to foreground race and empire in 19th-century collections, which will be available online.
 Our group’s activity will also inform a major exhibition proposed for Birmingham Museum and Art Gallery following its full reopening.

 Our key research questions are: